MukandKrishna/Data-Science-For-Bio-Engineering-Project/README.md

 # Image-Based Bioengineering Data Analysis and Query Tool

 ## Overview
+This project was assigned as part of the Data Science with Bioengineering Applications program at UC Irvine, which aims to introduce engineering students to data science concepts through real-world applications in bioengineering.
+During the program, we explored various data-driven approaches to analyze biological data, motivating us to develop a tool that automates bioengineering image analysis.
+By integrating data science techniques with image processing, this project enables researchers to extract meaningful insights from bioengineering experiments efficiently.

 This project automates the analysis of bioengineering experiment images containing cell groups.
 It extracts key attributes, organizes them into structured data, and enables efficient querying and visualization.

 ## Features